 "Post I stopped being surprised by that! ” will say.

-Awhat happened next is truly spectacular and is the definition of the virtual world : Linus Torvalds distributed it kernel and its source code Linux, while developers from around the world were working on it.
+AWhat happened next is really impressive and is a definition of virtual world co-operation: O Linus Torvalds distributed it kernel and its source code Linux, while developers from around the world were working on it.

 In a short time, the Linux became the functional one he could run into PC, Mac, Female friend, Sun, Silicon Graphics and whatever else existed.